Attachment Trauma & Grief Therapy for Adults in Michigan

 Where most approaches stop working

-Most millennials I work with already understand their patterns.
+Most individuals I work with already understand their patterns.
 They've read the books.
 They've done therapy before.
 They know what they should do.

 If awareness alone worked, this would already be different.